DissonanceTrip/Pico7SegmentClock/README.md

 You MUST update the secrets.py file with your WiFi name (ssid) and password.
 If you don't do this, you don't get WiFi :(

-# Known issues as of 30/10/2024
+# Known issues as of 31/10/2024
-When hour is 12 - displays will set "00" instead.
-This is stupid easy to fix, just never noticed it during testing.
-This will be resolved later today (31/10/2024)

-Sometimes servos do not move as much as they are supposed to - higher degree value usually fixes this (bump it up by 1 or 2 degrees), but it can throw off the displays as they count up.
-Might make changes to this to let you set a specific degree value per display/servo to fine tune it.
-This should be pretty easy to implement, but overall it works well enough so I haven't bothered yet.
+Setting a single static value for the rotation of ALL the servos sometimes doesn't work perfectly.
+Some displays may move more/less than others.
+This is primarily an issue of the physical properties of the displays.
+I plan to revise the code, and include it as a alternative version, to allow you to set individual degree values for each servo to compensate for this.
+This will be released later - in the meantime, the current method works well enough in most cases if your prints are consistent!
+Be sure to use the degreetest.py code to find what works best for you!

 # Troubleshooting